KishoreVB70/ICP-azle-learning-platform/README.md

     }
   }
 }

 ```
-where `message_board` is the name of the canister.
+where `icp_azle_learning_platform` is the name of the canister.

 6. Create a `package.json` with the next content and run `npm i`:
 ```
 {
-  "name": "message_board",
+  "name": "icp_azle_learning_platform",
   "version": "0.1.0",
-  "description": "Internet Computer message board application", "dependencies": {
+  "description": "Internet Computer learning platform", "dependencies": {
     "@dfinity/agent": "^0.21.4",
     "@dfinity/candid": "^0.21.4",